sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 ## Prerequisites

 - You'll need a Discord server to invite the bot to.
 Anyone can create their own server for free.
-Follow [these instructions](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-) on Discord's support sitee.
+Follow [these instructions](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-) on Discord's support site.

 This is part of the [kx1t/docker-planefence] docker container.
 Nothing in this document will make sense outside the context of this container.